The Buenos Aires International Book Fair (Feria del Libro) is one of the top five book expos in the world.

 In the feria’s last edition, the guest city was Montevideo, right next door in neighboring Uruguay.

-Ex president and current vice president, Cristina Kirchner was the featured guest of the 2019 Feria del Libro to present her bestselling book, ‘Sinceramente‘ (Sincerely).
+Ex-president and vice president, Cristina Kirchner was the featured guest of the 2019 Feria del Libro to present her bestselling book, ‘Sinceramente‘ (Sincerely).

 The controversial appearance had undertones of a campaign bid to run for President, and that wasn’t far off — later that year she became Vice President.